sethah/notes/spark/sql/README.md

 chooses the best one.
 ## Expression
 e.g. Add()
+An expression is something that is computed from other columns.
+An attribute is an expression.
+An attribute is either an actual input column, or the name of a column which is computed.
+`SELECT a, b, a + b as mysum
 ## Strategy
 A strategy transforms a logical plan to a Spark plan.
 If there is a logical plan node in a tree and there is no strategy for how to deal with it, then things will blow up.